itsolver/enforce-security-key-sign-in/README.md

 - Ensure you have a backup or recovery plan.

 # Remote access with Teamviewer - Install Security Key Redirection
+Issues: only works with Windows 8+; cannot remote from Mac to Windows using Security key redirection.

 1. On the remote computer, open Teamviewer with a user that has local admin rights.
 2. Go to Teamviewer options > Security > Security key redirection > Install